 What Ingredients do I need to Make Veal Saltimbocca?

-Let’s start by gathering the ingredients we need to make Pasta Puttanesca.
+Let’s start by gathering the ingredients we need to make Veal Saltimbocca.
 In Chef Speak this is called the “Mise en Place” which translates to “Everything in its Place”.

 Not only does setting your ingredients up ahead of time speed up the cooking process, it also helps ensure you have everything you need to make the dish.